Patient education: Non-small cell lung cancer treatment; stage IV cancer (Beyond the Basics)

 Personalized, genotype-directed therapy for advanced non-small cell lung cancer

-Initial systemic therapy for advanced non-small cell lung cancer with a mutation in the epidermal growth factor receptor
+Systemic therapy for advanced non-small cell lung cancer with an activating mutation in the epidermal growth factor receptor

 Anaplastic lymphoma kinase (ALK) fusion oncogene positive non-small cell lung cancer